HugoHasenbein/redmine_attribute_quickies/README.md

 ### Use case

 Manager wants to grant an application-for-leave to staff member.
-Manager clicks on preconfigured Attribute-Quicky in issue context menu and on just one click sets
+Manager clicks on preconfigured Attribute-Quicky in issue context menu and on just **one click**
   - sets status to "granted",
   - sets "assigned to" the last author (the requesting staff member),
   - leaves comment in issue: "have a nice vacation!",